iot-salzburg/gpu-jupyter/README.md

     ```
     **Solution**:
     Check if the GPU is available on the host node via `nvidia-smi` and run with the described `docker`-commands.
-    If the error still occurs, so try there could be an issue that docker can't visualize the GPU.
+    If the error still occurs, so try there could be an issue that docker can't use the GPU.
+Please try [this](https://cschranz.medium.com/set-up-your-own-gpu-based-jupyterlab-e0d45fcacf43) or similar tutorials on how to install the required drivers.

 ### Contribution